apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-camel-routes/README.md

 ## Requirements

-From the Camel perspective, the only requirement is that the route either return a primitive or a standard Java Bean object that can be marshaled to JSON.
+From the Camel perspective, the only requirement is that the route either return a primitive or a standard Java Bean object that can be marshalled to JSON.

 To properly call the Camel endpoint, the workflow operation must defined either one or zero parameter.
 The parameter name doesn't matter, but you can use `body` by convention: